nerdcringe/SpinUp/README.md

 ## Overview

 This year for Spin-Up we wanted to prioritize accuracy because we're launching discs.
-Having the right position and orientation is important for hitting the goals.
+Precise positioning is important for hitting the goals.
 We worked on a position tracking system, called odometry, for more accurate movements.
 Odometry allows the robot to move based on a system of (x, y) coordinates.
-Odometry also allows flexibility and accuracy when moving along complex curved paths.
+Odometry also makes curved paths more accurate.

 ## The Code